Samsung/tizen-docs/docs/platform/release-notes/tizen-5-5-m2.md

     - Support for fetching battery usage values for all the resources separately used by an application id for a certain duration has been added.
     - Support for fetching battery usage values for a particular resource over certain duration of time has been added.
 - Account framework
-  -  New API has been added to fetch information of the deleted account.
+  -  New API set has been added to fetch information of the deleted account.
 - Message Service
   - Support for Commercial Mobile Alert System (CMAS) has been added.
     - Support for alerts from 4396 ~ 4399 has been added to the message API set.
-    - Support to distinguish CMAS public safety alerts, public safety for an additional language has been added to message service.
+      - 4396 : CMAS public safety alerts
+      - 4397 : Public safety alerts for additional language
+      - 4398 : State/local WEA tests
+      - 4399 : State/Local WEA test for a additional languages.
     - Public safety alerts for additional languages have been added to message service.

 ### Fixes